 2.2.
-Data set
+Data Set

 The data set comes from Bloomberg and spans June 1, 2012 to June 1, 2016 for all 88 entities for which Bloomberg reports high-frequency CDS and equity prices as well as option and risk-neutral CDS prices.
-Equity option prices reported by Bloomberg ensure against the violation of obvious no-arbitrage conditions such as $S \ge C \ge max(0, S - Ke^{-rT})$ for a call option C where S is the underlying stock price, K is the strike price of the option, T is the time to maturity of the option, and T is the risk-free rate.
+Equity option prices reported by Bloomberg ensure against the violation of obvious no-arbitrage conditions such as $S \ge C \ge max(0, S - Ke^{-rT})$ for a call option C where S is the underlying stock price, K is the strike price of the option, T is the time to maturity of the option, and r is the risk-free rate.

 The data set consists of five-minute intra-day values for the five-year CDS spreads and stock prices for 88 constituents of the CDX NA IG index.
-The credit default swap prices come from Credit Market Analysis Ltd. (CMA) DataVision via the Bloomberg data service.
-CMA is the most widely used database among financial market participants and it is the principal data source for Bloomberg-disseminated CDS prices; thus these data also contain fewer errors.
-In fact, as noted in the CMA factsheet they "source information on executable and indicative prices from the largest and most active credit investors ..." and "our automated data collection, cleansing and aggregate modelling combines real-time quotes observed in the market with a market standard curve modelling process to calculate full credit term structures."
+The credit default swap prices come from Credit Market Analysis Ltd (CMA) DataVision via the Bloomberg data service.
+CMA is the most widely used database among financial market participants and it is the principal data source for Bloomberg-disseminated CDS prices; thus these data also contain fewer errors.7 In fact, as noted in the CMA factsheet they "source information on executable and indicative prices from the largest and most active credit investors ..." and "our automated data collection, cleansing and aggregate modelling combines real-time quotes observed in the market with a market standard curve modelling process to calculate full credit term structures."
 Additionally, as pointed out by Mayordomo et al. (2014): CMA collects its data from around 40 institutions that are active participants in the CDS market.
 These participants receive tens of thousands of Bloomberg formatted pricing messages which are included in the CMA database.
 Consequently, these prices are very likely to be tradeable.
 They also find that these prices lead the price discovery process.

 Given that we are interested in constructing volatility measures from these CDS data, we take steps consistent with the literature to ensure that our results are not driven by microstructure noise (e.g., concerns such as stale prices, discreteness of prices, and bid-ask spreads).
 First, we use the CMA data, which are aggregated across individual dealers, to average out some of this noise.
-Secondly, we sample at the five-minute frequency because many studies find a five-minute sampling frequency is a well-founded strategy to manage the effect of microstructure noise on volatility estimates (Hansen and Lunde, 2006).
+Secondly, we sample at the five-minute frequency because many studies find a five-minute sampling frequency is a well-founded strategy to manage the effect of microstructure noise on volatility estimates ((Hansen and Lunde, 2006)).
 Additionally, Bandi and Russell (2006) calculate optimal sampling intervals in the presence of microstructure noise and find that "since many optimal sampling intervals are near 5 min, the loss is not substantial when a 5-min interval is used."
 Similarly, Ait-Sahalia and Mykland (2005) show that more data do not necessarily lead to better estimates of the realized volatility, exactly because of the presence of market microstructure noise.
+Finally, we eliminate trading days with less than 40 observations of five-minute returns.
+Repeated observations, and obviously misreported prices are also deleted.
+Model-implied CDS daily prices also come from Bloomberg.